A Simple Guide to Using CSS3 Multiple Backgrounds

-Adding background image with CSS is nothing new, this feature has been there since its inception.
-But we were limited to only add one image in one declaration block.
-Now, CSS3 is raising the stakes by proiding you the option of adding multiple backgrounds.
+Adding a background image with CSS is nothing new; this feature has been available since the beginning.
+However, we were limited to adding only one image in a single declaration block.
+Now, CSS3 raises the stakes by providing the option of adding multiple backgrounds.

-In the old days, when we need to add more than one background image, we most likely will interrupt the HTML structure as well as add more classes to achieve the desired result through CSS, something like this.
+In the past, to add more than one background image, we had to modify the HTML structure and add more classes to achieve the desired result through CSS, something like this:

 .overcast1 {